jordychetty/relay/website/versioned_docs/version-v11.0.0/guided-tour/rendering/variables.md

 ```

 * Note that when passing `@arguments` to a fragment, we can pass a literal value or pass another variable.
 The variable can be a global query variable, or another local variable declared via `@argumentDefinitions`.
-* When we actually fetch `PictureComponent_user` as part of a query, the `scale` value passed to the `profile_picture` field will depend on the argument that was provided by the parent of `PictureComponent_user`:
+* When we actually fetch `PictureComponent_user` as part of a query, the `scale` value passed to the `profilePicture` field will depend on the argument that was provided by the parent of `PictureComponent_user`:
     * For `UserComponent_user` the value of `$scale` will be 2.0.
     * For `OtherUserComponent_user`, the value of `$scale` will be whatever value we pass to the server for the `$pictureScale` variable when we fetch the query.